msinhore/adaptive-climate-blueprint/README.md

 - **Manufacturer offsets**: Some ACs (like Daikin) apply internal offsets in heat mode - see FAQ for workarounds

 ### What It Does Automatically:
-- **🌡️ Calculates optimal temperature** based on ASHRAE 55 adaptive comfort model
+- **🌡️ Calculates optimal temperature** based on Adaptive Comfort adaptive comfort model
 - **⚡ Saves energy** when you're away (if you have motion sensors)
 - **🌬️ Uses free cooling** when outside air is perfect
 - **🔄 Adjusts all day** as weather changes